 Overwhelmingly, no. Most credible evidence shows that multi-level marketing is not a good way to invest time or money.

 Moreover, according to the FTC, multi-level marketing has worse profit rates than just about any other investment.
-In fact, when comparing MLM success rates and earnings-related online gambling statistics, gambling actually seems to come up on top as a potentially more lucrative activity (not that we’re recommending it).
+When comparing MLM success rates and earnings-related online gambling statistics, gambling seems to come up on top as a more lucrative activity (not that we’re recommending it).

 How to make money with network marketing?